 - Be ordained as a monk or nun in a Buddhist tradition.

-- Be an international student enrolled full-time in the BA program at RYI.
+- Be enrolled full-time in the BA or MA program at RYI.

 - Earn a minimum of fifteen credits per semester throughout his or her full course of study.
 (Note: failure to pass a class in one semester will result in the loss of the scholarship for the following semester.)